 Unlike all the other stores closing down this year, this discount grocer has grown to more than 2,000 locations across the U.S. and has plans to open at least 70 more by the end of 2020.

 Shoppers who attended an Aldi “Grand Opening” report getting a free reusable bag, free samples and even a chance to win a $100 gift card.
 And, of course, you’ll get a chance to use some exclusive Aldi coupons, too.

-Take a look at the Grand Openings page on the store website for new openings in each state.
+Take a look at Aldi's Grand Openings page for new openings in each state.

 7. Ask for a price adjustment

 Don’t kick yourself when you find out an item you purchased a couple days ago just got marked down at your local Aldi store.
 Just ask the cashier for a price adjustment and get the difference refunded.

 This will only work if the markdown is at the same location you originally purchased the item from.
 Different Aldi stores price their items differently.

 You also won’t be able to request a price match if you see something cheaper at Walmart or Target.